Dictatorship and Politics

 Intrigue, Betrayal, and Survival in Venezuela, 1908-1935

-Brian S. McBeth is a Senior Common Room Member of St. Antony’s College, Oxford.
-He is the author of a number of books, including Juan Vicente Gómez and the Oil Companies in Venezuela.
+Brian S. McBeth is a Senior Common Room Member of St. Antony's College, Oxford.
+He is the author of a number of books, including Gunboats, Corruption, and Claims: Foreign Intervention in Venezuela, 1899–1908.